-Because relocation timelines and situations are different for everyone, it’s hard to write a one-size-fits-all guide to moving and packing.
-I’ve learned some lessons the hard way and decided to share some tips.
+Because relocation timelines and situations are different for everyone, it’s hard to write a one-size-fits-all guide filled with packing and moving tip s.
+I’ve learned some lessons the hard way and decided to share.
 Favorite lessons include:

 • Rental or moving truck reservations should always be reconfirmed

 • Social security cards and other important paperwork should be filed back in their proper place when done and not left in my top dresser drawer